University-Based Training in Both Professional and Academic Psychology

 Small Class Sizes

-• The program exposes students to diverse approaches (e.g., behavior therapy, cognitive-behavioral therapy, acceptance and commitment therapy, dialectical-behavior therapy, psychodynamic, interpersonal, humanistic, and family systems approaches) to develop a solid understanding of each approach, a repertoire of skills based on each orientation, and the ability to critically evaluate and utilize the various approaches in clinical practice.
-Students are strongly encouraged to draw from these various models as they define and articulate their own theoretical framework, all the while attending to the latest in scientific findings in clinical psychology.
+• While the program emphasizes a Cognitive-Behavioral approach, students are exposed to diverse approaches (e.g., behavior therapy, cognitive-behavioral therapy, acceptance and commitment therapy, dialectical-behavior therapy, psychodynamic, interpersonal, humanistic, and family systems approaches) to develop a solid understanding of each approach, a repertoire of skills based on each orientation, and the ability to critically evaluate and utilize the various approaches in clinical practice.
+Students are strongly encouraged to define and articulate their own theoretical framework, all the while attending to the latest in scientific findings in clinical psychology.

 Pre-Doctoral Internship Success